anjsri878/loats/_posts/2023-05-22-europepart1.markdown

 --

-I wanted to make shorter posts so that they are easier to take in and because there are just a fuck ton of details about this trip that I want to share.
+I wanted to make shorter posts so that they are easier to take in and because there are just a ton of details about this trip that I want to share.
 Stay tuned for the next couple of posts!
 Side note:  I put a decent amount of effort into making that table up there and I'm quite proud of it...hehe.
 Hopefully you can use it as a reference in my future posts.

 xoxo